The following programs lead to a degree, and require you to complete some university study before you apply.

 Law – Common Law

 Three-year program leading to a JD degree.
-Three years of undergraduate study are required, however almost all admitted students have completed a four-year degree.
+Three years of undergraduate study are required; however, almost all admitted students have completed a 4-year undergraduate degree.
+There are no required academic prerequisite courses.
 LSAT is required.
-Most successful applicants present an “A‑” or higher on best three full‑time undergraduate years.
+Most successful applicants present an "A" or higher on their best 3 full-time undergraduate years of study.

 Medical Radiation Sciences